 Metropolitan Hospital Center is covered by the HHC Notice of Privacy Practices.
 We encourage you to review this Notice and become familiar with your rights regarding the use and protection of your personal data.
 The Notice of Privacy Practices is available in many different languages

 As a patient in New York State, all patients at Metropolitan Hospital Center have the right, consistent with the law, to:

 - Understand and use these rights.
 If for any reason you do not understand, or you need help, the hospital must provide assistance, including an interpreter.

-- Receive treatment without discrimination as to race, color, religion, gender, national origin, disability, sexual orientation, or source of payment.
+- Receive treatment without discrimination as to race, color, religion, gender, national origin, disability, sexual orientation, gender identification, or source of payment.

 - Receive considerate and respectful care in a clean and safe environment, free of unnecessary restraints.

 - Receive emergency care if you need it.

 - Be informed of the name and position of the doctor who will be in charge of your care in the hospital.